-Tasks Complexity Level Examples Typical 1 to 3 Plumbers • encounter time-management problems when completion of tasks for repairs extend beyond time estimates for completion.
+Tasks Complexity Level Examples Tasks Typical Most Complex Complexity Level 1 to 3 3 Examples Plumbers encounter time-management problems when completion of tasks for repairs extend beyond time estimates for completion.
 They may consult with their supervisor or customer to reschedule work.
-(1) • may find that a toilet can not be repaired without removing the surrounding tile.
+(1) may find that a toilet can not be repaired without removing the surrounding tile.
 They look to see if there is another way of accessing the area, such as coming through a closet or coming through a wall.
-(2) Most Complex 3 • may have to diagnose and solve problems such as inefficient water flow caused by do-it-yourself homeowners who have performed the work without understanding basic plumbing principles.
+(2) may have to diagnose and solve problems such as inefficient water flow caused by do-it-yourself homeowners who have performed the work without understanding basic plumbing principles.
 They redo the work to industry standards.
-(2) • are assigned to resolve a backflow problem that has caused a sewer to back up.
+(2) are assigned to resolve a backflow problem that has a provide generate backgroup. the work to industry standards.
+(2) are assigned to resolve a backflow problem that has caused a sewer to back up.
 Identifying the root cause of the problem is difficult because pipes are concealed in walls and floors and a variety of pumps are used.
 This may involve extensive analysis before the problem can be resolved.
 (3)